Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ### Felt layer (Adjustment layer)

-Fine-tunes firmness.
-Position it above or below springs to adjust feel.
-Adjustable at home.
+Fine-tunes firmness within the same range.
+Position it above or below springs to adjust feel at home.
+It does not let you move into a different range.

 ### Purple foam (spacer)

-Purple foam is a spacer — it holds the place where microspring layers would go, keeping all three mattresses at the same 31cm height.
-When you upgrade models, the purple foam gets removed and replaced with a microspring layer.
+Purple foam is a spacer — it holds the place where micro spring layers would go, keeping all three mattresses at the same 31cm height.
+When you move between models, the purple foam gets removed and replaced with a micro spring layer.

 **Cooper (purple foam above AND below the springs):**

-- Upgrade to Aurora: we remove the above purple foam and add a microspring layer in its place
+- Move to Aurora: we remove the above purple foam and add a micro spring layer in its place

 **Aurora (purple foam below the springs only):**

-- Upgrade to Cloud: we remove the below purple foam and add a second microspring layer in its place
+- Move to Cloud: we remove the below purple foam and add a second micro spring layer in its place

 **Cloud (no purple foam):**